-On December 13th 1943 she left Gibraltar in convoy MKS 33G arriving on Loch Ewe on 28th December.
-A number of shorter trips around UK waters were to follow through 1944 before she joined a small coastal convoy of eight ships off Methil bound for Southend.
+On December 13th 1943 she departed from Gibraltar in convoy MKS 33G arriving on Loch Ewe on 28th December.
+A number of shorter trips around UK waters were to follow through 1944 before she joined the small coastal convoy FS1739 off Methil consisting of eight ships bound for Southend of 25th February.
 The Egholm was carrying a full general cargo and was under the command of Captain K S Kristensen with a crew of twenty five men.
-On the 25 November 1945 and only hours after leaving the Firth of Forth the convoy was attacked by U-2322 under the command of Oberleutnant Fridtjof Heckel.
-U-2322 was on its first wartime patrol and had departed from Horten on 6th February and crossed the North Sea to patrol off the British east coast.
+Only hours after leaving the Firth of Forth the convoy was attacked by U-2322 under the command of Oberleutnant Fridtjof Heckel.
+U-2322 was on it’s first wartime patrol and had departed from Horten on 6th February crossing the North Sea to patrol off the British east coast.
 Heckel fired a single torpedo hitting the Egholm which sank with seven minutes.
 The explosion killed three Royal Navy gunners and two of the remaining crew were to die from their injuries.
 The surviving crewmen including Captain Kristensen were picked up and landed in the Tyne later.

 The position of the attack was reported north of Holy Isle but we believe the wreck in position 55° 49.033’N, 001° 50.782’W oriented 068/248 degrees is the Egholm.
 The seabed depth is 68 metres with a least clearance of 56 metres although some netting is reported to rise shallower than this.
 She sits upright and in mainly in tact on a flat seabed..
 The wreck has been positively identified by Marine Quest who recovered the makers plate.